 Local Ten-Year Plans to Address Homelessness

-County governments are responsible for creating ten year plans to address homelessness.
+County governments are responsible for creating ten-year plans to address homelessness.
 Plans must be approved by local government legislative authorities by December 31, 2005.
-Progress toward meeting the goals of the local plan must be assessed annually, including progress toward meeting performance measures established by COM.
+Progress toward meeting the goals of the local plan must be assessed annually, including progress toward meeting performance measures established by The Department of Commerce.